 - Do open drawers and cabinet doors for complete drying.

-- Do punch small holes in sagging ceilings to relieve trapped water (don’t forget to place a bucket underneath).
+- Do punch small holes in sagging water damaged ceilings to relieve trapped water (don’t forget to place a bucket underneath).

 - Do wipe water from wood furniture after removal of lamps and tabletop items.